 - A degree from a previous accredited institution; or

-- Evidence of having passed five Regents exams, as outlined by the New York State Education Department*
+- Evidence of passing five Regents exams, as outlined by the New York State Education Department.

 Interested in attending SUNY Sullivan but not sure where to begin?

 The Admissions Office is here to help.

 Our mission is to provide staff and resources to recruit, counsel and accept all eligible prospective students for SUNY Sullivan enrollment.
 To support a rich and rewarding college experience for its students.
 Admissions recruits a diverse student body from both within the Sullivan County Community and beyond.
 Information regarding SUNY Sullivan’s academic programs, student life and the enrollment process is promoted by Admissions through a variety of means to enhance prospective students’ academic careers and Sullivan County’s workforce.

 Sign up to receive email updates about SUNY Sullivan.